zachleat/throbber/README.md

 # throbber

-A web component to add a super obtrusive rainbow gradient overlay until all of the images nested inside have finished loading.
+A web component to add a little baby rainbow gradient overlay until all of the images nested inside have finished loading.